valkey-io/valkey-doc/docs/reference/eviction/index.md

 However unlike LRU, LFU has certain tunable parameters: for example, how fast should a frequent item lower in rank if it gets no longer accessed?
 It is also possible to tune the Morris counters range to better adapt the algorithm to specific use cases.

-By default Redis is configured to:
+By default Valkey is configured to:

 * Saturate the counter at, around, one million requests.
 * Decay the counter every one minute.